Updated June 2019

 Typical Crash Outcomes

 Luckily, Tesla vehicles are some of the safest vehicles on the road, with extremely low death and injury rates.
 In fact, the Model 3 is the safest vehicle ever tested by NHTSA.
 Original concerns over potential Lithium-Ion battery fires in electric cars have not proven to be any more dangerous than gasoline fires in regular cars (they may turn out to be even safer).
-The two notable Autopilot deaths were, in fact, high-speed collisions with stationary objects that, no matter what car, would not have been survivable.
+The three notable Autopilot deaths were, in fact, high-speed collisions with stationary objects that, no matter what car, would not have been survivable.
 Hence why it’s critically important to always be paying attention at highway speeds in any car, not only Teslas.

 Notable Tesla Autopilot Crashes

-May 2016: Fatal Tractor-Trailer Crash in Florida
+May 2016: First Fatal Tractor-Trailer Crash with AP1

 The first confirmed Tesla Autopilot fatality occurred in Gainesville Florida on May 7, 2016 when 40 year-old Joshua Brown, driving his AP1 Model S on Autopilot, struck a tractor-trailer crossing a divided highway.
 The Model S hit the tractor trailer straight on without slowing down and went under the trailer, shearing off the roof Model S before coming to a stop hundreds of feet later.